- Start time:

 What does it take to be a successful novelist?
 Just what does it mean to lead a life in writing?

 The Longer Read takes a career-wide look at the lives of authors, unpicking the techniques and habits that writers use in their everyday work.
-These in-conversation events are brought to you by the Manchester Writing School and the International Anthony Burgess Foundation, with a signing and bookstall by Blackwell’s Bookshop.
+These in-conversation events are brought to you by the Manchester Writing School at Manchester Metropolitan University and the International Anthony Burgess Foundation, with a signing and bookstall by Blackwell’s Bookshop.
 Book your ticket here: https://www.eventbrite.co.uk/e/the-longer-read-with-alan-hollinghurst-tickets-54921590957

 Alan Hollinghurst is a Gloucestershire novelist, poet and short story writer with numerous awards to his name, including the Somerset Maugham Award, the James Tait Black Memorial Prize and, in 2004, the Man Booker Prize.
 He initially set out to be a short story writer, but quickly found his feet as with longer-form fiction.